-Syria war: UN Security Council to vote on Aleppo ceasefire
+Syria war: Russia, China vote against Aleppo ceasefire

 - Russia indicates it will veto ceasefire resolution

+The United States and Russia verbally dueled before the vote, which called for a seven-day truce.
+Venezuela also rejected the resolution.

-The vote comes as the Syrian regime continues to blitz Aleppo's east in support of its troops there, as part of an operation to seize control of the area held by rebels for more than four years.
+The vote came as the Syrian regime continues to blitz Aleppo's east in support of its troops there, as part of an operation to seize control of the area held by rebels for more than four years.

 Dozens have been killed daily in the strikes and crossfire between regime forces and rebels since forces entered the area on November 26, activist groups say.